PixmaNts/G-TECHITW-esp-mqttv1/computerb/mqtt_client/README.md

 ## Overview

 This application subscribes to the MQTT topic `/esp32_gpio` and prints messages whenever the ESP32 publishes a button press event.
+It can also publish messages to the `/esp32_commands` topic for bidirectional communication with the ESP32.

 ## Features

 - MQTT client using `rumqttc` library
-- Subscribes to `/esp32_gpio` topic
+- Subscribes to `/esp32_gpio` topic to receive button press events
+- **Publishes to `/esp32_commands` topic** to send commands to ESP32
 - Prints received messages to console
 - Dockerized for easy deployment